Laura Bush Foundation for America's Libraries

 In May 2022, the Laura Bush Foundation for America’s Libraries awarded $1.5 million in library grants to 300 school libraries from 44 states across the country.
 Many of the libraries used the funds to modernize and diversify their collections.

-Ann Kimball Johnson Director, Education and Opportunity George W. Bush Institute
+Don Evans Family Managing Director, Opportunity and Democracy George W. Bush Institute